TaoLee0510/seq_sim/README.md

   Evolution_days: Days of the evolving_sequence evolved.

-  Pre_evolution_days: Additional evolution times of a sequence to generate a "outgroup" with a further distance.
+  Pre_evolution_days: Additional evolution times of sequences to generate a "outgroup" with a further distance.

   time_interval: This parameter sets the time interval to record the evolved sequence.
 Meanwhile, at the recording time, the program calculated confidence.